Try one of these easy and fun ideas to get active with your kids, and use the free printable active idea cards to make an activity jar.

 - Jump on the trampoline – or try some trampoline games.

-- Play tennis – in the street or up against a brick wall, or at Melbourne Park – you’ll get one free hour tennis court hire if you are an Active April participant!
+- Play tennis – in the street or up against a brick wall.

 - Go kite flying – if you are like me you’ll spend a lot of time running around trying to get the kite off the ground!
 These instructions might help, and here’s a simple kit you can make.

-I’ve created a set of active ideas cards with 14 of these activities plus a blank page so you can add your own ideas and make your own activity jar.
+This set of active ideas cards includes 14 of these activities described above plus a blank page of cards so you can add your own ideas to fill your own activity jar.

 Are you good at staying active with your family?